wesleybertipaglia/wesleybertipaglia.github.io/src/content/work/shopway.md

 ---
-role: Software Engineer
+role: "Software Engineer"
-company: ShopWay
+company: "ShopWay"
-location: São Paulo, Brazil
+location: "São José do Rio Preto, SP - Brazil"
-startDate: 'Feb 29 2024'
+startDate: "Feb 29 2024"
-description: Software engineer working on the development of a mobile application for a client in the retail sector.
+description: "Software engineer working on the development of a mobile application for a client in the retail sector."
 ---

 ShopWay is a Brazilian company that provides software development services to clients in the retail sector.
 I worked as a software engineer, participating in the development of a mobile application for a client in the retail sector.